tanaynistala/geo-guide/_country-guides/IND.md

 - Punjabi
   - `PB`

 All of these languages except English are written in _abugida_ scripts, and can have in excess of 500 individual character combinations of consonants and vowel diacritics.
-See [Sample](#sample) to see how these scripts look.
+See [Samples](#samples) to see how these scripts look.

 ## Samples